Matthew Sadler: Personal life

 Sadler has a French mother, speaks French perfectly and is also qualified to play in closed French events.
-He was tipped to reach the heights scaled by other leading English players as Michael Adams and Nigel Short but made the decision to cease playing professionally in his mid 20s, opting for an IT career in the Netherlands.
+He was tipped to reach the heights scaled by such other leading English players as Michael Adams and Nigel Short but made the decision to cease playing professionally in his mid 20s, opting for an IT career in the Netherlands.

+In 1988, Matthew appeared on the first ever episode of British TV show "You Bet!".
+He won an award for successfully identifying the opponent, year and result of memorable chess matches featuring Bobby Fischer by looking at random board displays.